JL-III/Theatria/docs/economy/ways-to-make-money/mob-hunting.md

 **Commands:**

-* /sellbag
+* /redeem

 ## How it works:

 You must be in a world that mob hunting is turned on in.
 See above.\
-When you kill a mob in one of these worlds they will drop a Bag of Denarii.
-Bags of Denarii are physical representations of our currency, you redeem them by using the command /sellbag while holding the Bag of Denarii.
+When you kill a mob in one of these worlds they will drop a Nugget of Denarii.
+Nugget of Denarii are physical representations of our currency, you redeem them by using the command /redeem while holding the Nugget of Denarii.

 #### Anti Grinding: